puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 <div class = "lvm-task-number"><p>Task 3:</p></div>

-First, use `ssh` to connect to the node where you're going to install the Puppet agent.
-(Remember, this node has already been set up for you by the quest tool.)
+The quest tool has already set up a new node with the FQDN `hello.learning.puppetlabs.vm` where you can try out the agent installation.
+Go ahead and use `ssh` to connect to this node.

     ssh root@hello.learning.puppetlabs.vm

-Then paste in the following command to run the agent installer:
+Then paste in the following command to grab the the agent installer from the master and run it:

     curl -k https://learning.puppetlabs.vm:8140/packages/current/install.bash | bash

-(You can find full documentation of the agent installation process, including specific instructions for Windows and other operating systems on the [docs page](https://docs.puppet.com/pe/latest/install_agents.html))
+(You can find full documentation of the agent installation process, including specific instructions for Windows and other operating systems on our [docs page](https://docs.puppet.com/pe/latest/install_agents.html))

-## Resources and Facts
+## Resources

-Now that you have the Puppet agent installed, let's take some time to investigate this node from what you could call a Puppet's-eye-view.
+Now that you have the Puppet agent installed, let's take some time to investigate this node Puppet's-eye-view.

 At the core of Puppet is something called the *resource abstraction layer*. for Puppet, each bit of the system you want to manage (a user, file, service,